Portions of this article first appeared in Cruising World magazine.

 Although Michael would not leave his daughter to sail Dominique's boat to the Azores, he did offer to try and tow her behind Goose.
 "We realized it would be pure luck if the weather held calm enough to make it all the way in.
 I was willing to try anyway," Michael said.

-Alkyne's skipper gave Dominique five minutes to gather his belongings, helped transfer 25 gallons of diesel to Goose, and then raced away at near twenty knots.
-Michael and Virginia were left in mid-ocean with an abandoned boat nearly the same size as their boat to tow some seven hundred miles and only enough fuel to motor less than five hundred miles.
+Alkyne's skipper gave Dominique five minutes to gather his belongings, helped transfer 25 gallons of diesel to Goose, and then raced away at near 20 knots.
+Michael and Virginia were left in mid-ocean with an abandoned boat nearly the same size as their boat to tow some 700 miles and only enough fuel to motor less than 500 miles.
 The Freeman's began their seemingly impossible mission with Michael swimming over a 250-foot towline which he attached to the bow cleats of Lady Ada with a fifteen-foot long chain bridle.
-Then he pulled himself along the towline and attached to the center a small canvass bag full of chain to absorb the shock loads.
+Then he pulled himself hand over hand along the towline and attached to the center a small canvass bag full of chain to absorb the shock loads.
 "We towed her for two days under spinnaker in light westerly winds.
 Then we motored the last five days through calms and light headwinds to Flores.
 She towed nicely at four and a half knots with our 17 HP motor.
 She was a perfect lady.
 And we were very lucky," Mike admitted.

 Michael, Dominique and Virginia reunited at Flores Island